-As a result of an actuarial assessment performed by the Department of Treasury and Finance, the percentage of the proportion of long service leave taken as leave has remained at 42% in both 2021 and 2022.
-The average factor for the calculation of employer superannuation cost on-costs has increased from 10.1% to 10.6% in 2022.
+As a result of an actuarial assessment performed by the Department of Treasury and Finance, the percentage of the proportion of long service leave taken as leave has changed to 43% in 2023 (2022:42%).
+The average factor for the calculation of employer superannuation on-costs has increased from 10.6% to 11.1% in 2023.
 These rates are used in the employment on-cost calculation.
 The net financial effect of the changes in the current financial year is immaterial.